fenago/ai-techniquest-practice/Instructions/Exercises/06-video-indexer.md

 5. Save your changes, and then at the top-right of the script pane, use the **&#9655;** button to run the script.
 6. View the JSON response from the REST service, which should contain details of the **Responsible AI** video you indexed previously.

-## More information

-Recognition of people and celebrities is still available, but following the [Responsible AI Standard](https://aka.ms/aah91ff) those are restricted behind a Limited Access policy.
-These features include facial identification and celebrity recognition.
-To learn more and apply for access, see the [Limited Access for Azure AI Services](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-limited-access).

-For more information about **Video Analyzer**, see the [Video Analyzer documentation](https://docs.microsoft.com/azure/azure-video-analyzer/video-analyzer-for-media-docs/).